Skip to content

 Perimenstrual Symptoms and Emotional Dysregulation in Autism

-Evaluation of the Links Between Perimenstrual Symptoms and Emotional Dysregulation in Autistic People: Ecological, Subjective, Cognitive and Physiological Approach.
+Evaluation of the Links Between Perimenstrual Symptoms and Emotional Dysregulation in Autistic Individuals: Ecological, Subjective, and Cognitive Approach

 Status